Lučko Airfield: History

 The area was first used for air traffic in World War II by Luftwaffe in 1943.
 The next year the airfield was upgraded with a roughly 1500 m grass runway, a small hangar, twelve mid-sized sheds for airplanes as well as workshops, and towards the end of the war saw use by the Independent State of Croatia Air Force.
 After the end of World War II, the airport began serving domestic commercial flights on 1 April 1947, soon adding international flights to the roster and taking the place of Borongaj Airport, which was heavily bombed during the war, as Zagreb's international airport.
 Its first year of commercial operation saw 1,430 flights, 11,000 passengers and thirty tonnes of cargo.
 In 1959, its final year of commercial operations, the airport served 167,000 passengers and 1500 t of cargo.
 After the opening of the new Zagreb Airport in Pleso in 1962, Lučko Airport's importance waned, as its grass runways were never paved to accommodate newer, heavier Convair jets, which were displacing Douglas DC-3 airliners' market share by the late 1950s.
-The commercial traffic was moved to Pleso and Lučko was allocated completely to the Yugoslav National Army and Aeroklub Zagreb, the latter of which was the first to open a civilian pilot school at Lučko.
+The commercial traffic was moved to Pleso and Lučko was allocated completely to the Yugoslav People's Army and Aeroklub Zagreb, the latter of which was the first to open a civilian pilot school at Lučko.
 In 1978, the 14th World Parachuting Championships was held at Lučko.

-In the 1990s, during the Croatian War of Independence, the airport was bombed by the Yugoslav National Army, but the raid had been expected and all the airplanes and equipment had been evacuated beforehand.
+In the 1990s, during the Croatian War of Independence, the airport was bombed by the Yugoslav People's Army, but the raid had been expected and all the airplanes and equipment had been evacuated beforehand.
 Two of the civilian airplanes were donated by their owners to the nascent Croatian air forces.
 After its formation, the Croatian Air Force began to use Lučko as an Air Base.
 The 94th Air Force Base was stationed there until it was disbanded in 2000, though the airport continues to be used by the Air Force.
 As of 2007, an Air Force helicopter squadron was stationed at Lučko.
 The Lučko Anti-Terrorist Unit of Croatian special police is also based at Lučko Airport and stations its helicopters there.

 One notable accident happened during the era of the airport's commercial operation, on 21 September 1950, when a Douglas DC-3 on a domestic Jugoslavenski Aerotransport (JAT) flight crashed, killing 10 of the 11 people on board.